-CES (sometimes also referred to as "Services Co") is a joint venture among the three companies that own and/or operate Caesars' properties: CEOC, CERP, and Caesars Growth Properties Holdings, LLC ("CGPH"), an indirect subsidiary of CGP.
-Historically, CEOC and its employees managed and funded centralized corporate functions for shared services among all Caesars' branded properties, such as legal, accounting, payroll, information technology, and other enterprise-wide services.
-As the Caesars' branded properties expanded since 2008, including with the formation of CACQ and CGP (which did not exist when the initial centralized service structure was put in place), CES was formed in 2014 as a centralized "Services Company" to (a) manage centralized assets, such as certain intellectual property and the Total Rewards® loyalty program, (b) employ personnel who provide services to Caesars' branded properties, and (c) ensure an equitable allocation of costs around centralized services, including capital expenditures for shared services and the prioritization of projects.
+CES (sometimes referred to as "ServicesCo") is a joint venture among CEOC, CERP, and Caesars Growth Properties Holdings, LLC ("CGPH"), an indirect subsidiary of CGP and holding company for the CGP subsidiaries that own Planet Hollywood Resort and Casino, The Cromwell, The LINQ Hotel & Casino in Las Vegas, Bally's Las Vegas, and Harrah's New Orleans.
+Historically, CEOC and its employees managed and funded centralized corporate functions-such as legal, accounting, payroll, information technology, and other enterprise-wide services-for all Caesars properties.
+As the company expanded since 2008, including with the formation of CACQ and CGP (which did not exist when the initial centralized service structure was put in place), CES was formed as a centralized "Services Company" to (a) manage centralized assets, such as certain intellectual property and the Total Rewards® loyalty program, (b) employ personnel who provide enterprise-wide services to Caesars branded properties, and